Isode’s HF Vision, Road Map & Products

 - Fixed Access Routing Entry Points (FAREP).
 These are systems, possibly co-located with HFAPs, that fixed systems route to.
 Systems external to the FAREP can send traffic for an MU to the FAREP, without needing to know the location of the MU.

 Messages and XMPP traffic can be sent to a FAREP, and it will be correctly routed to the right MU.
 An Icon-Topo operator can assign an MU to a new HFAP.
 Icon-Topo will change application routing configuration of FAREP, HFAPs and MU to reflect this change.
 This allows operators to assign MUs to FAREPs and managed underlying ALE and HF systems.
+The Icon-Topo UI to configure this is shown below.

 Configuration of MUs/HFAPs/FAREPs is stored in a replicated LDAP/X.500 directory.
 Servers on shore use multi-master replication, so updates can be applied at any node.
 Incremental directory replication (Isode Sodium Sync product) with transfer by messaging over HF keeps the MU directory synchronized.
 This is shown below.